| [Top] | [Contents] | [Index] | [ ? ] |

 The Emacs MIME library will respect the use-hard-newlines

-variable (see section `Hard and Soft Newlines' in Emacs Manual) when encoding a message, and the
+variable (see (emacs)Hard and Soft Newlines section ‘Hard and Soft Newlines’ in Emacs Manual) when encoding a message, and the

 "format=flowed" Content-Type parameter when decoding a message.